kristoff-it/kristoff.it/content/blog/note-about-zig-books/index.md

 If you plan to write a Zig book or are in talks with a publisher, consider joining the [Software You Can Love Discord server](https://discord.gg/dCJm5WCSm2) where you will find other content creators and active members of the Zig community (including me) who will be happy to share their perspective with you about these matters.

+The Zig community can surely use more learning materials and I'm hopeful that more of us will be willing to take on the mantle of author in order to satisfy that neeed.
+That said, I fail to see any real advantage in partnering with a publisher.

 Whatever you choose to do, I wish you good luck.